 Napa Valley’s posh resorts may steal a great deal of the region’s hospitality thunder, but equal luxury is found in some of wine country’s more under-the-radar offerings.
 The McClelland House, for instance, located on picturesque Randolph St. in Downtown Napa, features the same luxe linens found at high profile hotels.
-The six suite inn features Hermes bath amenities, plush robes, and a fleet of Specialized Como e-bikes.
-Guests are greeted with their choice of high-end red, white, or sparkling wines.
-And a gourmet breakfast, always with freshly-squeezed orange juice, awaits every morning.
+The six suite inn features plush robes and a fleet of Specialized Como e-bikes.
+Guests are greeted with their choice of red, white, or sparkling wines.
+And a gourmet breakfast awaits every morning.
 But perhaps the Inn’s most valued amenity is its innkeeper Choolwe Kalulu who oversees the stately property with charismatic charm.

 Kalulu managed the recent restoration and transformation of the luxury inn, formerly the McClelland-Priest Bed & Breakfast, the origins of which date to 1878.
 The “bottom-to-top” refurbishment included a new foundation, earthquake retrofitting, new plumbing and electrical, the addition of an elevator, and completely redesigned interiors byinternationally acclaimed hospitality interior design firm Cole Martinez Curtis and Associates (CMCA).
 It took nearly two years, and millions, but the end result is more than Kalulu could have hoped for.